In the classification of matter, what is the smallest unit of a c... | Study Prep in Pearson+

 1

-Recall that an atom is the smallest unit of an element that retains the properties of that element, but not necessarily the properties of a compound.

-Recognize that a proton is a subatomic particle found within an atom and does not represent the chemical properties of a compound or element by itself.

-Identify that a molecule is the smallest unit of a compound that retains all the chemical properties of that compound because it consists of two or more atoms bonded together in a specific arrangement.
+Recall the definition of a molecule: A molecule is the smallest unit of a compound that retains the chemical properties of that compound.
+It consists of two or more atoms chemically bonded together.

+Compare the options: An element is a pure substance made of one type of atom, a mixture is a physical blend of substances, and an atom is the smallest unit of an element, not a compound.

-Conclude that the smallest unit of a compound retaining its chemical properties is a molecule.
+Conclude that the smallest unit of a compound that still retains the compound’s chemical properties is a molecule.

 Watch next